Emmanuel-Chevalier/powerbi-sales-performance-dashboard/README.md

 ## 📌 Project Overview

-This project delivers an interactive executive Power BI dashboard designed to provide a concise and actionable view of sales performance, while enabling deep multidimensional analysis (temporal, geographic, and segment-based).
+This project delivers an executive-level Power BI dashboard designed to provide a clear and interactive view of sales performance.

-The solution combines advanced DAX modeling, Year-over-Year (YoY) comparison, and executive-oriented UX design to support fast and informed decision-making.
+The dashboard enables:

+- Year-over-Year (YoY) performance comparison
+- Monthly trend analysis
+- Geographic distribution visualization
+- Segment and regional performance breakdown
+- Category-level profit contribution analysis

+The objective is to provide decision-makers with a concise yet drillable performance overview.

 ---

 ## 🎯 Business Challenge

-How can decision-makers access a synthetic, decision-ready view of performance while retaining the ability to drill down into detailed trends?
+How can leadership quickly evaluate overall performance while maintaining visibility into regional, segment, and product-level drivers?

+The solution combines high-level KPIs with interactive drill-down capabilities to support structured performance analysis.

 ---